Engee documentation

 Dependencies

-To use this parameter, select the Cylinder end cushioning parameters check box.
+To use this option, select the option checkbox.
+Cylinder end cushioning.

 Default value